weichslgartner/cifuzz/examples/gradle/README.md

 To start make sure you installed **cifuzz** according to the main [README](../../README.md).

-You can start the fuzzing with
+You can start fuzzing with
 ```bash
 cifuzz run com.example.FuzzTestCase
 ```